Intro

 }

 A while can have an else clause, which is executed when the condition is false.
 It also accepts a statement to execute after each iteration.
+There can be multiple statements speparated with ;.
 This feature was commonly used prior to for supporting multiple sequences.
 The above can be written as:

 var i: usize = 0;